 Since then I have noticed that more and more French people in fact speak even a little bit of English (as well as other languages).
 It’s all that EU togetherness and social media sharing, not to mention pop music, I am sure.

-Where we live, near small villages, we have people wanting to practise with us whenever possible, whatever their level.
+Where we live, in a small village, we have people wanting to practise with us whenever possible, whatever their level.
 However, that is not to say our conversations don’t at least start in French, and then when an opportunity opens itself they insert a word or phrase they know to assist the understanding or to simply take a chance at speaking an English word.

 The French like their privacy to the extent that almost all homes are enclosed with a fence and have a gated drive.
-You arrange to meet, even if only a quick text minutes before, not just turn up as a general rule.
+In France, you arrange to meet, even if only a quick text minutes before, rather than simply turn up as a general rule.